darshitvvora/product-sentiment-analysis-ollama-demo-temporalio/README.md

 ## Features

-- Scrapes product reviews from online sources
+- Scrapes product reviews from online sources (right now its fake simulation implementation can be changed to scrape from API)
 - Performs sentiment analysis using Llama 3.2 (via Ollama)
 - Calculates and stores average sentiment scores in Redis
 - Provides API endpoints to trigger analysis and retrieve results